m4nasi/Project-Ideas/Weather/README.md

-# Fetching real time data
+# Fetching real time weather
 This is a Python program where I take in real weather reports from weather stations and manipulate it.